segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 Data Lakes provides a flexible blob storage solution to Data teams as they scale.

-When using Data Lakes, you can either solely use Data Lakes as your source of data and query all of your data directly from S3, or you can use Data Lakes alongside a data warehouse.
+When using Data Lakes, you can either solely use Data Lakes as your source of data and directly query all of your data, or you can use Data Lakes alongside a data warehouse.

 The Data Lakes and Warehouses products are not in parity with each other, but instead they are compatible because there is an understandable mapping between the two.
 This mapping enables you to identify and manage the differences to bridge the experience between Data Lakes and Warehouses.
+You can see the differences between Data Lakes and Warehouses [here] ().

 Additionally, Data Lakes offers the ability to configure different components of the set up to increase compatibility with Warehouses.
 This configuration includes the number of Glue Databases used, setting a table prefix, and selecting between two schemas.
+Read more information about how to set up Data Lakes to increase compatibility with Warehouses [here] ().

 ## Data Lakes Schema